WerkAG/ESP32Radio_PCB_v3.1/README.md

 # ESP32Radio-V2 PCB
-PCB for the ESP32Radio-V2 from Ed Smallenburg
+Printed Circuit Board for the ESP32Radio-V2 from Ed Smallenburg

 Allows the use of the PAM8403 amplifier module and/or a bluetooth transmitter module (kcx_bt_emitter)